codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 ls /
 [zookeeper, my-node]
 ```
-As you can see in above script we entered in CLI then we had done ls to list all the nodes.
+As we can see in above script, we entered in CLI then we had done ls to list all the nodes.
 Initially we did ls only
 and we got no results as we were not querying the root.
 Then we created the node we need to provide the / character
 at start otherwise we get the error as you can see in above output.
-So when we had proper syntax like
+When we provide proper syntax like
-"create /my-node "This is my-node node data" a node is created with data in it which we had provided.
-And when we
+'create /my-node "This is my-node node data"' then a node is created with data.
+And when we query using "ls /"
-query using "ls /" we can see our newly created node.
+we can see our newly created node.
 Now let's create a sub node.
 ```shell script
 create /my-node/sub-node1 "sub-node1 data"
 Created /my-node/sub-node1